-Duncan Ridge Trail is a 35.5 mile trail located near Suches, GA and is rated as difficult.
+Duncan Ridge Trail is a 36.3 mile out and back trail located near Suches, Georgia that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Dahlonega: Take US 19 and 129 south from Blairsville for 9.5 miles.
 Turn right (west) onto GA Hwy.
 180 and go 3 miles to Wolfpen Gap.
 The trail crosses GA Hwy.
 180 in the gap.
 The trail can also be reached in Mulky Gap by Forest Service Road 4, Mulky Gap Road.

 i completed the duncan ridge trail from wolfpen gap to slaughter gap then connected with the AT up to blood mountain. the trail is brutally steep for the climb to 4000 feet then levels off as it passes over an unnamed knob and the north slope of slaughter mountain. after that the trail was overgrown and narrow for the descent to slaughter gap. i met a young trail runner there who came up the coosa trail. we proceeded to the AT and finally blood mountain. it was sunny and warm on the summit rocks so i did not stay long. the return trip was tough and i recommend hiking poles. i enjoyed the remote silence of the duncan ridge trail as opposed to the crowd that one invariably encounters on blood mountain. total distance was 6.88 miles in 4.2 hours.